flintlib/flint/doc/source/ulong_extras.rst

     no restrictions on `a` and the only restriction on `n` is that it be nonzero.

-    This uses the algorithm of Granlund and M\"oller [GraMol2010]_.
+    This uses the algorithm of Granlund and Möller [GraMol2010]_.
 First `n` is normalised and `a` is shifted into two limbs to compensate.
 Then their algorithm is applied verbatim and the remainder shifted back.